plotdb/block/README.md

       <script type="@plotdb/block"> ... </script>
     </div>

-There is no preferred languages in coding this html files.
+There is no preferred languages for creae this file.
 Users can write script in `TypeScript`, use `SASS` for stylesheet.
-Following is an example using Pug, LiveScript and Stylus with `zbryikt/template` syntax:
+Following is an example with Pug, LiveScript and Stylus with additional Pug filters ( `:stylus` and `:lsc` ):

     div
       h1 Hello World!
       style(type="@plotdb/block"): :stylus
-        html, body { width: 100%; height: 100% }
+        h1 { color: #543; }
       script(type="@plotdb/block"): :lsc
         { init: -> console.log \loaded. }

-script can be either an object described as below, or a function returning that object .
+Script can either be an object described as below, or a function returning that object.
+Styles will be automatically scoped and limited in this block.

+## Block Naming and Accessing

-Similar to NPM module, blocks are defined with a `name` and a `version`, where:
+To use a block, we need to know how to identify it.
+Like npm modules, blocks are defined with a `name` and a `version`, where:

  - `name`: use the naming convention as npm. e.g., `@loadingio/spinner`
  - `version`: sematic versioning, tag or hash value. e.g., `0.0.1`

-And thus it's possible to manange blocks of different versions with a block manager ( `block.manager` ).
-When request a block from block manager, a block class ( `block.class` ) is returned for creating a block instance ( `block.instance` ) as a class.
-The block instance is the actual object injected and used in webpage.
+To access a block with its name, we need a manager ( `block.manager` ):

+    manager = new block.manager registry: ({name,version}) -> "/block/#name/#version/index.html"
+    mananger.init!
+      .then -> manager.get({name: "my-block", version: "0.1.0"})
+      .then (block) -> ...

+A block is represented by a JS object `block.class`, serving as the class for creating a live block instance.
+A `block.class` is returned by `block.manager`, which can be used to create a block instance ( `block.instance` ):

+    manager.get(...)
+      .then (block-class) -> block-class.create!
+      .then (block-instance) -> ...

+A block instance is then injected into web page:

+    block-instance.attach({root: document.body})
+      .then -> ...

 ## Core modules

-As described above, `@plotdb/block` provides following tools:
+As described above, `@plotdb/block` contains following basic elements:

- - `block.manager` - for accessing block definitions, used to register, get and cache `block.class`
+ - `block.manager` - to access, register, get and cache `block.class`
- - `block.class` -  based on the definition of a block to generate `block.instance`.
+ - `block.class` - representing the definition of a block, and is used to generate `block.instance`.
- - `block.instance` - object for manipulating state / DOM of the given block.
+ - `block.instance` - object for manipulating state / DOM of a given block.

 ### block.manager